After Hours (1985)

 Paul Hackett: I'll probably get blamed for that.

-Neil: Shows how much you know about art.
-The uglier the art, the more it's worth.
+Neil: That's how much you know, man.
+You know, the uglier the art, the more it's worth.

 Pepe: This must be worth a fortune, man.

-Paul Hackett: I don't know what came over me.
+Paul Hackett: I don't know what could have come over me.

 Horst: Lack of discipline.